kyoro1/knowledge_mining_computer_vision/README.md

     ![analyzed image](/docs/images/analized_results.png)

     As we see, the presented tags are in Japanese.
-If you change the language, please change `language` in `common/config.ini` as `en`, for example.
+If you want to change the displayed language, change `language` in `common/config.ini` as `en`, for example.
+Go [here](/common/REAME.md), if you need more detail.

-2. Search image
+2. **Search image**

     If you input your interest by word, your will find the search results:
     ![Search result](/docs/images/search_results.png)

-3. Customize your preferences
+3. **Customize your preferences**

-    If you want to more results, please change the prarmeters:
+    If you want to more results, change the prarmeters:

     - topN: `5` tags are shown in each picture
     ![topN](/docs/images/topN.png)